Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Experiment I: Planning tasks in simulator

 \subsection{Path planning from speech instructions}

-The experiment performs two types of path planning tasks. \\ \textbf{Basic task:} The robot obtains the word that identifies the target location as the instruction such as `{\it Go to the bedroom.}' \\ \textbf{Advanced task:} The robot obtains the words that identify the locations of the waypoint and target as the speech instruction such as `{\it Go to the bedroom via the corridor.}' Because the task was not demonstrated in \cite{ataniguchi2020spconavi}, both the waypoint and target words were input as bag-of-words into SpCoNavi.
+Two types of path-planning tasks were performed in the experiment.
+This experiment was conducted in a variation where waypoints and goals were recombined at different places.
+Waypoint and goal words in user instructions are extracted by any simple natural language process and entered into the model as $\{ S_{e} \}$. \\ \textbf{Basic task:} The robot obtained the word that identifies the target location as the instruction, e.g., ``{\it Go to the bedroom.}'' \\ \textbf{Advanced task:} The robot obtained the words that identify the waypoint locations and target as the speech instruction, such as ``{\it Go to the bedroom via the corridor.}'' We inputted both the waypoint and target words as bag-of-words into SpCoNavi, as the task was not demonstrated in the previous work~\citep{ataniguchi2020spconavi}.